 Andrea, 28, of Hoboken, NJ feels the same way, except her long-term relationship had more history.
 She and her ex dated for three years, lived together, and adopted a puppy before splitting up.

 The circumstances in every relationship may be different, but post-breakup emotions are as universal as the stages of grief.
 And oh man, is it a long journey from denial to acceptance.
 When asked how long it usually takes them to get over a breakup, 55 percent of respondents in a recent YourTango survey said it takes them months and 18 percent said it takes them years.
-5 Breakup Myths And Facts
+5 Breakup Myths That Are Total BS

 As part of our "Break Up With Your Ex" initiative, geared at helping readers finally let go of past loves, we asked YourTango Experts to answer the big breakup questions we've all asked.
 Love may come and go, but this advice is worth committing to.